 Portability

 That said, those models are also the hardest to get into and out of a vehicle.
-Conversely, the lighter versions might be convenient to carry around and store, but if you're dealing with rough terrain you might end up carrying them for quite a while, whereas a heavy version might be a breeze to wheel around.
+Conversely, the lighter versions might be convenient to carry around and store, but if you're dealing with rough terrain, you might end up carrying them for quite a while, whereas a heavy version might be a breeze to wheel around.

 Noise

 Next, we took a sound meter reading from directly next to the machine to measure decibel levels.
-Finally, we took a second decibel reading from a measured distance of 25 feet away.
+Finally, we took a second decibel reading from a distance of 25 feet away.

 Ease of Use

 We also considered the stability of each machine.
 Some models feel sturdy and stout; others can easily be pulled over if a hose gets kicked or yanked.
 We then noted the various storage locations for nozzles and any other compartments for attachments around each washer.
-Finally, we rated and recorded the type of soap container each model had, if any, and how intuitive they are to use.
+Finally, we rated and recorded the type of soap container each model had, if any, and how intuitive they were to use.

 Conclusion